Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

-The numerator of $\dot c$ is quadratic in the variables $a_i$, and depends on the coefficients $d_i$, $A_{ij}$, and $B_{ijk}$, which are learned in the operator inference procedure, while the denominator is linear in the variables $a_i$, and has known coefficients, given by~\eqref{eq:76}.
+The numerator is quadratic in $a$ and inherits the learned coefficients $A_{ij}$, $B_{ijk}$; the denominator is linear in $a$, with known coefficients given by~\eqref{eq:022_shift_coeffs}.
+The right-hand side of~\eqref{eq:025_naive_shift_speed} is thus evaluated as a fixed-coefficient rational function of the ROM state $a$.

-Once $\dot c$ is known, the reduced-order model~\eqref{eq:72} can be used to determine the dynamics of the reduced state~$a(t)$.

-This procedure has a subtle but serious flaw: the functions $f(\hat u)$ often do not lie in the subspace that $\hat u$ lies in, and this can result in drastically incorrect approximations of the shift speed~$\dot c$.
+This procedure seems reasonable, but it has a subtle yet serious flaw: the functions $f(u_{\mathrm{fit}})$ often do not lie in the subspace that $u_{\mathrm{fit}}$ lies in, and this can result in drastically incorrect approximations of the shift speed~$\dot c$.
+As an illustrative example, consider the advection-diffusion equation